ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 ### Get Git on Windows

 On Windows, the installation of [GitHub Desktop](https://desktop.github.com) will bring Git and the GitHub Desktop Client on your machine.
 This all with minimal configuration effort for yourself.
-I think it´s a good starting point for your Git experience on Windows.
+I think it's a good starting point for your Git experience on Windows.

 ## The Git shell

 You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the reduced [GitHub Desktop](https://desktop.github.com).
 Sometimes things go faster and easier with a GUI client.
 Anyway, an advantage of the command shell is, it works the same on all platforms.
 What you learned here can be used anywhere.
-I assume it´s not so bad to start at the bottom to understand the tool right.
+I assume it's not so bad to start at the bottom to understand the tool right.

 ## Tell Git who you are